BogdanDIA/Daikin_brc52A6x/README.md

       type: git
       url: https://github.com/BogdanDIA/Daikin_brc52A6x/esphome/
       ref: main
-    components: [ daikin_brc1]
+    components: [ daikin_brc1 ]
     refresh: 0s
 ```

-## The simplified way that do not use receiver and transmitter
+## The simplified way that do not use any additional HW for transmit and receive

-This method uses the fact that the AC receiver's output is open drain and can be connected with both receiver and transmitter pins of the ESP.
+This method uses the fact that the AC receiver's output is open drain and can be connected with both ESP's receiver and transmitter pins.

 ![alt text](images/simple_sch.png)

-This time the tranmitter should be defined like this where the output pin is open drain:
+In this case the tranmitter should be defined like below where the output pin is mandatory to be open drain:

 ```
 remote_transmitter: